 Compared to the three other islands Roca Partida is pretty small.
 Just 100m long and 8m wide and the name means “Split Rock”.
 Which refers to the two peaks on the rock – one 25m high and the other 34m.

-Its sheer and complete isolation means that Roca Partida has its own ecosystem and resident population of marine creatures.
-Plus it naturally attracts migratory animals and you just never know what may appear around the corner!
+Its sheer and complete isolation means that Roca Partida has its own ecosystem.
+With a resident population of marine creatures, plus it naturally attracts migratory animals.
+So you just never know what may appear around the corner!

 Swept as it is by strong easterly currents Roca Partida is best dived by entering the water around the middle of the rock on the east side.
 Which is the “split point” for the current and where the water velocity is minimal.